coolio107/SqueezeButtonPi-Daemon/README.md

             "e" for "Encoder"
             p1, p2: GPIO PIN numbers in BCM-notation
             CMD: Command.
 Unused for encoders, always VOLM for Volume
-            edge: Optional. one of
+            edge: Optional (Default: "both"). one of
                     1 - falling edge
                     2 - rising edge
                     0, 3 - both
+            pullup: Optional parameter (deafult: pull up) declaring how the GPIO is used.
+                    One of
+                    1 - pull down from 3.3V
+                    2 - pull up from GND
     For buttons:
         b,pin,CMD[,edge]
             "b" for "Button"